preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/properties-v6/queryable-properties/index.rst

 .. image:: queryable-all.png

-In these list, you add Properties that should be queryable in Omnias database.
+In these lists, you add Properties that should be queryable in Omnias database.
 The Properties are used in the Query Builder, so far in these blocks:

 + **App Instances**: In Teamwork Rollup.
 + **Pages**: In Page Rollup.